 The main reason to come to our Cape May Fall Festival….SO.MANY.BIRDS

 Friday evening’s program will be an early night starting with a social including light snacks and cash bar at 5:00 pm with a program at 6:15 pm.
 Dr. J.Drew Lanham will present Ornitherapy–Confessions of a Lapsed Lister and a Life Saved by Birds a medley that blends natural history, travelogue adventure and social commentary that evokes emotions running the gamut from introspection to inspiration.
 His talk will build upon his experiences as an ornithologist, birder-conservationist and poet-author who’s wrapped in a different skin.
 There is no extra fee for Friday evening!

-This year we welcome Dr. Merlin Tuttle, scientist and founder of Bat Conservation International, as our Keynote speaker on Saturday night for The Incredible World of Bats.
+This year we welcome Dr. Merlin Tuttle, scientist, father of modern bat conservation and founder of Merlin Tuttle’s Bat Conservation, as our Keynote speaker on Saturday night for The Incredible World of Bats.
 If you’d like to learn more about these fascinating creatures, you won’t want to miss this.
 His stunning photographs show bats courting, living in pitcher plants and termite nests, pollinating an amazing variety of flowers, including billion-dollar crops, fishing, catching frogs and insects, and much more.
 Cost for the social, dinner buffet and program is $40 for registrants; $50 for non-registrants — a real bargain any way you look at it!